UMC-CodePlay/CodePlay-BE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Other Issue
+name: Bug Report
-about: Report an issue that doesn't fit into other categories
+about: Report a bug to improve the project
-title: '[other] '
+title: '[Bug] '
-labels:
+labels: Bug
 assignees: ''

 ---